flux-framework/flux-core/doc/man1/flux-job.rst

 .. program:: flux job kill

-One or more running jobs may be signaled by jobid with ``flux job kill``.
+One or more running jobs may be signaled by jobid with :program:`flux job kill`.

 .. option:: -s, --signal=SIG